 Lesson 1: Acknowledge your roots

-Have a clear assessment of who you are so you know what you can to offer.
+Have a clear assessment of who you are so you know what you can offer.
 Embrace every little part of yourself – broken and not.
 Remember that everything that happened to you helped you shape your beliefs.
 Knowing yourself will give you clarity in drafting your business’ vision and mission.
 It will serve as your foundation on how you deal with your customers, partners and employees.

 Lesson 2: Study the rules